Do Go On - 443 - The Theft of The Scream

 Perfect.

-Yes, because you know what they're going to get into.
+Yes, because you know what they're going to get into, but they loved it.

 And then I think we're all going to go again to his show this year because they're fans.